-For a building to be eligible for LOTUS BIO it must have already been fully operational with at least 50% occupancy for a minimum of 2 years at the time of Certification.
+Newly completed buildings that have not been certified under LOTUS are eligible to follow LOTUS BIO.
+However, the building must have already been operational with at least 50% occupancy for a minimum of 1 year at the time of Provisional Certification and 2 years at the time of Full Certification.